 Musical routine: Each day has been so different lately, but music stays on nearly all day at home.
 When I’m done working, I tend to listen to artists and playlists that signal me to unwind a little bit but still enjoy that post-work flow of energy.

 Go-to tunes: Leikeli47, Disclosure, Osunlade, and Big Freedia when I’m working out.
-On the weekends, I tend to listen to a ton of old Soulection Radio shows.
+On the weekends I tend to listen to a ton of old Soulection Radio shows.
 They are around two hours long, so it’s nice to have a consistent flow of music all day long that I know I vibe with.

 On repeat: I’ve been making a lot of playlists for the smallest moments.
-I made this one for those evenings when all you want do is chill, wind down, enjoy your space, maybe have a glass of wine.
+I made this one for those evenings when all you want do is chill, wind down, enjoy your space, and maybe have a glass of wine.

 Jen Batchelor, founder of Kin Euphorics

-Musical routine: My post-work routine is sacred, so I’ll shut all my devices down and put on some vinyl records—lately I’ve been loving REO Speedwagon, Amber Mark (our generation’s Sade), and some old funk by Bootsy Collins and Curtis Mayfield.
+Musical routine: My post-work routine is sacred, so I’ll shut down all my devices and put on some vinyl records—lately I’ve been loving REO Speedwagon, Amber Mark (our generation’s Sade), and some old funk by Bootsy Collins and Curtis Mayfield.
 Something about the scratch just hits the spot after hours.

-On repeat: I make playlists like a lovesick John Cusack in Say Anything—sometimes they’re for myself and other times they’re for my friends, my mom, or for dinners I’ll one day host when this is all over.
+On repeat: I make playlists like a lovesick John Cusack in Say Anything—sometimes they are for myself and other times they’re for my friends, my mom, or for dinners I’ll one day host when this is all over.
 I made a wind-down one for the Kin community called Dream Lit Nights.

 Sierra Tishgart, cofounder of Great Jones

-Musical routine: My best purchase of 2020—full stop—is a Bluetooth shower speaker.
+Musical routine: My best purchase of 2020—full stop—was a Bluetooth shower speaker.
 I blast Florence and the Machine every night while I rinse and it’s extremely therapeutic.
 Plus I can sing as loud as I desire.
 My (rental) bathroom is very small and the shower pressure is not great, so music brings joy to this space.